-MAG is close to completing the non-technical survey – the process of confirming exactly where mines are so that land without contamination can be declared safe – across the provinces of Lunda Norte, Lunda Sul and Moxico.
+MAG has completed non-technical survey – the process of confirming exactly where mines are so that land without contamination can be declared safe – across the provinces of Lunda Norte, Lunda Sul and Moxico.
 Since 2014, nearly 130 million square metres of land that was suspected to contain mines has been visited, surveyed and cancelled from the national database by our teams.

-A mixture of manual and mechanical clearance targets areas confirmed by our surveys to contain mines or unexploded bombs, allowing for flexibility in the face of Angola’s varied landscape and weather.
-In particular, we deploy a MineWolf, which is able to clear an average of 20,000 square metres per month.
+We use a mixture of manual and mechanical methods to clear areas confirmed by our surveys to contain mines or unexploded bombs, allowing for flexibility in the face of Angola’s varied landscape and weather.
+In particular, we deploy a MineWolf mine-clearance machine, which is able to clear an average of 20,000 square metres per month.
 Manual teams can follow-up on land processed by the machine and can also work in densely forested or populated areas.